fulcrumgenomics/fqtk/README.md

 Options:
   -i, --inputs <INPUTS>...
-          One or more input fastq files each corresponding to a sequencing read (e.g. R1, I1)
+          One or more input FASTQ files each corresponding to a sequencing read (e.g. R1, I1)

   -r, --read-structures <READ_STRUCTURES>...
           The read structures, one per input FASTQ in the same order